 Celebrating Education Week virtually

-Education Week will be held from 26-30 July 2021.
-This year's theme celebrates Lifelong learners.
+Education Week was held from 26-30 July 2021.
+Last year's theme celebrated Lifelong learners.
 View the Education Week web page for more information.

 Education Week is coming up in Term 3, 2021.
 If you're not able to celebrate in person with your school community, why not try some exciting virtual alternatives?